 Our communications work supports our policy and campaigning activities where we aim to increase awareness of homelessness and associated issues as well as the work that the Simon Communities do throughout the country.
-Throughout the year, we reached thousands of people through significant media coverage; there was over 800 national press articles and over 700 broadcast features in 2017 alone.
+Throughout the year, we reached thousands of people through significant media coverage; there were several hundred national press articles and broadcast features over the course of 2018.
 The role of National Spokesperson is supported from within the National Office speaking on behalf of all eight Simon Communities on national policy and strategy matters.

-Simon Week 2017:
+Simon Week 2018:

-In October 2017 our annual week of campaigning and awareness raising - Simon Week - took place involving a wide range of activities and events at a national and local level.
-This year we asked people to support our No One Left Behind campaign.
-This campaign asked people to sign the Simon Communities petition calling for the Government build social and affordable housing.
-The focus was that no one should be left behind; we need to act fast in this crisis - people need permanent, affordable housing first with whatever supports they need to remain in that housing.
-Many people are/could be left behind trapped in a cycle of homelessness for life.
-Over 20,000 people signed our petition calling for Government build social and affordable housing.
+In October 2018 our annual week of campaigning and awareness raising - Simon Week - took place involving a wide range of activities and events at a national and local level.
+This year we asked people to support our "Big Conversation" campaign.
+This campaign asked people to sign the Simon Communities online petition calling on the Government to take meaningful action against homelessness.
+The purpose was to seek to hold the Government to account for lack of progress and trying to say there is something 'normal' about the number of homeless people in Ireland.
+More specifically we asked people to help Simon start a big conversation with the Government about the crisis.
+Approximately 20,000 people signed our petition in 2018.

-Locked Out 2017:
+Locked Out 2018:

-In May 2017, we ran a two-week national awareness campaign focusing on the rental market and the impact that the lack of certainty and permanence is having on people.
+In May 2018, we ran a two-week national awareness campaign focusing on the rental market and the impact that the lack of certainty and permanence is having on people.
 The campaign asked people to share their experiences of renting on social media to help us in our campaign for change.
 The campaign tied in with the launch of one of our Locked Out reports (see further detail below), highlighting the gap between Rent Supplement/Housing Assistance Payment and the rental market.